chromice/ae/README.md

 Several builtin function (`\ae\file()`, `\ae\image()`, `\ae\template()`, `\ae\layout()`) accept relative file paths as their argument.
 Internally, they all rely on path library to locate the actual file.

 By default, all paths are resolved relative to the location of your main script.
-Buy you are encouraged to explicitly specify the root directory:
+But you are encouraged to explicitly specify the root directory:

 ```php
 \ae\path\configure('root', '/some/absolute/path');